CorfuDB/CorfuDB/docs/failure-detector/failure-detector.md

 - Descending order of number of connections
 - Ascending order of a node name (alphabetically)

-A `Decision maker` always has highest number of successful connections and smallest name and a failed node always has lowest number of successful connections and highest name.
+A `Decision maker` always has the highest number of successful connections and smallest name and a failed node always has the lowest number of successful connections and highest name.

 Finding a failed node - collect all node ranks in a graph and choose the node with the smallest number of successful connections and with the highest name (sorted alphabetically).

-Even if we have found a node with smallest number of connections it doesnt mean that the node is failed.
+Even if we have found a node with the smallest number of connections it doesn't mean that the node is failed.
 We also have to check if the node is *fully connected*.
 Only if the node is not fully connected and has the smallest number of successful connections then the node can be added to the unresponsive list.

 **Healing process** - determine if a node is alive and remove it from the unresponsive list.
 The node can heal only itself.
 The node responsible only for itself, can't heal other nodes.